Pacific Rim Uprising

-Principal photography began in November 2016 in Australia.
-The film's world premiere was held at Vue West End on March 15, 2018, and was released in the United States on March 23, 2018, by Universal Pictures (unlike its predecessor, which was released by Warner Bros.
-Pictures), in 2D, RealD 3D, IMAX 3D, and IMAX formats.
-With a gross of $290 million worldwide, the film was a box office disappointment.
-It also received mixed reviews; many critics considered it inferior to del Toro's film and criticized the scope, pacing, story, as well as the absent characters from the previous film and the underdeveloped new characters, while others praised the visual effects, action sequences, and performances of Boyega, Eastwood and Spaeny.
+Principal photography began in November 2016 in Queensland, Australia.
+Pacific Rim Uprising premiered in Hollywood, Los Angeles, on March 15, 2018, and was released in the United States on March 23, by Universal Pictures.
+With a gross of $291 million worldwide, the film was considered a box-office disappointment.
+It received mixed reviews from critics, with many considering it inferior to del Toro's film.
 It was followed in 2021 by a 14-episode animated series on Netflix.

 Plot

-In 2035, ten years after the Battle of the Breach, in which the portal created by the Precursors (through which they sent Kaiju) was closed, former Jaeger pilot Jake Pentecost—son of Stacker Pentecost—makes a living by stealing and selling Jaeger parts on the black market in Santa Monica, California.
-After he tracks part of a disabled Jaeger's power core to the secret workshop of fifteen-year-old Jaeger enthusiast Amara Namani, both are apprehended by the Pan-Pacific Defense Corps (PPDC) following an altercation between Amara's small, single-pilot Jaeger Scrapper and the law enforcement Jaeger November Ajax.
-Jake's adoptive sister and Japanese Senator Mako Mori persuades him to return to PPDC as an instructor to avoid prison, with Amara as his recruit.
+In 2035, ten years after the events of the previous film, the Jaeger Program has been reinstated and now thrives under the watchful eye of Mako Mori, currently the Senator who runs the Pan Pacific Defense Corps (PPDC).
+Former Jaeger pilot and Stacker Pentecost's son, Jake, ekes out a living for himself in the Relief Zones (abandoned sections of cities destroyed by past Kaiju battles), mostly by stealing and selling Jaeger parts on the black market in Santa Monica, California.
+After tracking a disabled Jaeger's power core to the secret workshop of fifteen-year-old Jaeger enthusiast Amara Namani, both are apprehended by the PPDC following an altercation between Amara's small, single-pilot Jaeger Scrapper and the law enforcement Jaeger November Ajax.
+Mako persuades Jake to return to the PPDC as an instructor to avoid prison, with Amara as his recruit.

-Arriving at the China Shatterdome, Jake starts training Jaeger cadets with his estranged former co-pilot Nathan "Nate" Lambert.
-Nate and Mako explain that the Jaeger program is threatened by the Shao Corporation's new drone program, which offers to mass-produce Jaeger drones developed by Liwen Shao and Dr. Newton 'Newt' Geiszler.
-Mako is due to deliver a final assessment to determine the approval of the drones at a PPDC council meeting in Sydney, but is accidentally killed by a rogue Jaeger, Obsidian Fury, during an altercation with the latter and Gipsy Avenger, Jake and Nate's Jaeger, before she can.
-Her death prompts the PPDC council to authorize and deploy the drones immediately.
+Arriving at the China Shatterdome, Jake begins training Jaeger cadets alongside his estranged former co-pilot, Nathan "Nate" Lambert.
+Nate and Mako explain that the Jaeger program is threatened by Shao Industries' new drone program, which offers to mass-produce Jaeger drones developed by Liwen Shao and Dr. Newton "Newt" Geiszler.
+Mako is due to deliver a final assessment to determine the approval of the drones at a PPDC council meeting in Sydney.
+A rogue Jaeger, Obsidian Fury, attacks the city and during an altercation between the former and Jake and Nate's Jaeger Gipsy Avenger, Mako gets killed.
 Obsidian Fury escapes into the ocean before backup Jaegers can apprehend it.
+Mako's death prompts the PPDC council to authorize and deploy the drones immediately.

-Moments before her death, Mako had transmitted the location of a defunct Jaeger production facility in Siberia.
+Moments before her death, Mako had transmitted the location of a defunct Jaeger production facility in Severnaya Zemlya, Siberia.
 Jake and Nate travel there in Gipsy Avenger, but Obsidian Fury destroys the complex and engages them in battle.
-Although Obsidian Fury initially has the upper hand, Gipsy Avenger is able to overpower the Jaeger.
-Upon removing its reactor, they find that Obsidian Fury was controlled not by humans, but by a Kaiju's secondary brain, which testing shows was grown on Earth.
+Although Obsidian Fury initially has the upper hand, Gipsy Avenger manages to overpower and destroy the Jaeger's power core.
+Upon removing its control module, they find Obsidian Fury not controlled by humans, but by a Kaiju's secondary brain, which testing shows was grown on Earth.